 Any surgery which does not come up to acceptable standards can amount to medical negligence.
 Some of the more common complications experienced after having varicose vein surgery include damage to vessels and nerves, which causes problems with mobility.

 If this has happened, it is important that legal advice is sought as soon as possible.
 If you delay making a claim to long, you could find that you miss out on your right to claim compensation entirely.
-What’s more, further surgery might be needed to reverse the nerve damage, which may will give you a strong case for medical negligence.
+What’s more, further surgery might be needed to reverse the nerve damage, which may will give you a strong medical negligence claim.

 Surgical Errors and Varicose Veins